EMR Selection

 7. Test drive each EMR System using common scenarios

-Once you and your EMR consulting company have shortlisted a couple of EMRs, follow through with a demo of each shortlisted EMR.
+Once you have shortlisted a couple of EMRs, follow through with a demo of each shortlisted EMR.
 Allow for sufficient time so that you can simulate some real life scenario of documenting a patient visit.
 All EMR vendors who are selected should be put through similar sequence of steps.

 Ensure that the references are from a Practice of similar size and specialty.
 It is preferable to have the references in the same geography so that you and your staff can visit the reference facility and see the EMR system being used in day to day operation.